 Welcome to the George Mason University Libraries!
 The libraries have a lot to offer you during your time at Mason--from databases and research help, to printing and study rooms.
 This guide will help you get started by:

-Fenwick Library Mercer Library Arlington Campus Library
+Fenwick Library Mercer Library Mason Square Campus Library

 Here are just a few of the most helpful services available to Mason students.
 For up-to-date information about fall 2020 or spring 2021 resources and services, please check our COVID-19 and Library FAQ pages.